NKU’s Academic Advising Philosophy

 - Help students begin to identify academic majors consistent with their goals and interests.

-In addition to meeting students’ advising needs, the Norse Advising director (or designee) provides assistance to students with issues that need approval from the dean/assistant dean.
+In addition to meeting students’ advising needs, the Director of the First Year Student Success Hub (or designee) provides assistance to students with issues that need approval from the dean/assistant dean.
 These include, but are not limited to, withdrawal from classes, probation, suspension, and reinstatement.

 Location: Lucas Administrative Center